tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/购买指南/购买容器集群/容器服务安全组设置_intl_en.md

 | All | All | 0.0.0.0/0 | Allow |

 >?
-> - To customize outbound rules, you need to open the node CIDR and container CIDR to the Internet.
+> - To customize outbound rules, you need to open the node IP range and container IP range.
 > - If you configure this rule for container nodes, the services in the cluster can be accessed using different access methods.
 > - For more information on how to access a service in a cluster, please see "Service Access" in [Overview](https://intl.cloud.tencent.com/document/product/457/36832).